vrcarva/Lab_Projects/Bonsai_WorkFlows/Bonsai_Arduino -Frames Count/README.md

 # FRAMES COUNTER TO SYNCHRONIZE VIDEOS WITH ELECTROPHYSIOLOGICAL RECORDS

-Through BONSAI software (https://bonsai-rx.org/) we receive a "FRAME" number in a 10-digit "string" (without \ r \ n) in a 9600 BaudRate <br />
+Through BONSAI software (https://bonsai-rx.org/) we receive a "FRAME" number in a 10-digit "string" (without \ r \ n) in a 9600 BaudRate
 (Bonsai does not appear to be able to program the "SerialStringWrite" function with another BaudRate).<br />

 A digital output (PWM) must be chosen to "FLIP" at each nFrames transition.
 That is, the pin is nFrames high and nFrames low, oscillating at each frame collected and saved.<br />